Social-Sector Franchising Task Force

 There are now many Social Franchisors throughout the emerging markets and the community is growing.
 Some of them have recently joined the IFA and we have begun to work together.
 This is an important initiative and one which we know you will benefit from participating in.

-We would like to introduce the International Franchise Association and the work of the Social Sector Franchising Task Force to you.
-Joining the IFA and working with us, together we can explore ways we can leverage our association and its members to improve the performance of social franchisors, other NGOs and look at ways to maximize the performance of the donor's resources.
+The International Franchise Association Board of Directors would like to invite you to join the Social Sector Franchising Task Force to you.
+By joining the IFA and working with us, we can explore ways we can leverage our association and its members to improve the performance of social franchisors, other NGOs and look at ways to maximize the performance of the donor's resources.

 Commercial Franchising has an enormous track record of performance.
 Working together we can explore how techniques used by commercial franchisors can be modified and adapted to help Social Sector franchisors and other NGOs serve the citizens at the Base of the Pyramid better.